 - Beans - make this dish more filling by doubling the amount of chickpeas; also try kidney beans, black eyed peas, or white beans.

 - Oil-Free - use the oil-free dressing linked in the recipe to keep this dish oil-free; for a more classic olive-oil based version use any basic Italian vinaigrette you like.
-You can also simply replace the aquafaba in our oil-free version with olive oil, and adjust seasonings to taste.
+You can also simply replace the aquafaba in our oil-free version with olive oil, and adjust the seasonings to taste.

-Sorry freezer fans, but pasta salad is not freezer friendly.
+Pasta salad is not freezer friendly.

 For the best flavor it's important to generously salt the pasta cooking water!